matty0005/pi-pico-templates/README.md

 brew tap ArmMbed/homebrew-formulae
 brew install arm-none-eabi-gcc
 ```
-### Windows
-This script wont work on native windows, so it is suggested that you run this on WSL.

 # Usage
 If you have the pico-sdk installed and have the `PICO_SDK_PATH` set, then you can ignore this first step